28 Best Practices for Email Etiquette in the Workplace

 Why is email etiquette important?

-- Professionalism: Using proper email etiquette conveys a professional image of your employees and overall organization.
+Professionalism: Using proper email etiquette conveys a professional image of the organization.

-- Efficiency: Emails that adhere to etiquette are more direct and convey the message quickly.
+Efficiency: Emails that follow etiquette are direct and concise, conveying their message quickly.

-Here are some best practices for email etiquette in the workplace:
+When sending or replying to emails, here are some best practices for email etiquette to keep in mind:

-For professional business correspondence, keep your fonts, sizes and colors classic.
-For example, use a standard font such as Arial, Calibri or Times New Roman in 10- or 12-point font and in black.
-When you use bold or italics, never use them on more than one word or a string of words in a single email.
+Standard fonts, such as Times New Roman or Arial, colors and sizes are appropriate for business emails.
+If you use bold or italics, try not to use them on more than one word or a string of words in a single email.

 2. Include a clear subject line

 Title your email so the recipient knows what the message is about.
 For example, if you're emailing to follow up on a presentation, you might write, "Quick question about your presentation."
 Emails with clear and brief subject lines often have better open rates, so it's useful to be descriptive without sharing too much information.
 Also, consider how much text the email provider can display in an inbox so that your message appears complete.

 Use a company email address if possible.
 Though, if you're self-employed or using a personal email address for work-related correspondence, ensure that your email address doesn't contain any words that some might consider unprofessional.
 If so, then consider setting up a work-only email address.